MaximLippeveld/buzz/README.md

 **lightweight** Buzz is entirely written in JavaScript making it a snappy and lightweight tool.

-**CSV** Compatible with any language.
-Just export to CSV and import in Buzz.
+**Arquero** Compatible with any language thanks to Arquero and Apache Arrow.
+Just export your dataset to an Arrow-file and import in Buzz.
+See [USAGE](USAGE.md) for more info on how to import your dataset.
-Thanks to Papaparse, loading times are decent.
-Currently, a rewrite using *Arquero* is underway.

 ## Building blocks of Buzz